 French and Brazilian police services are reinforcing their cooperation to fight against illegal immigration.

-Ironically, the two countries are also preparing for the opening of the first bridge linking French Guiana and Brazil.
-The 300 metre suspension bridge is due to open in 2010.
+Ironically, the two countries are also preparing for the opening of the first bridge linking French Guiana and

 “It will be a bridge between south America and Europe, with all that that implies in terms of cooperation, police cooperation in particular, “ says Captain Robilliart